-- Be relevant to the program into which they are transferred. - Have course content equivalent to similar courses at USC, and a level of instruction equivalent to that of the Arnold School of Public Health. - Have a grade of "B" or better from an accredited institution. - Be completed within the six year period for courses used in the Master's program. - Must not have been used for another degree program.
+- Be relevant to the program into which they are transferred. - Have course content equivalent to similar courses at USC, and a level of instruction equivalent to that of the Arnold School of Public Health. - Have a grade of "B" or better from an accredited institution. - Be completed within the six year period for courses used in the Master's program. - Must not have appeared on another program of study.